 After completing a degree in History and PhD at Cambridge, Paul Warde was a Junior Research Fellow at Fitzwilliam College, Cambridge (1999-2001) before moving on to a lectureship at Pembroke College, Cambridge (2001-2007).
-Subsequently he worked at the University of East Anglia (2007-2014), first as a Reader in Early Modern History and then as Professor of Environmental History, before returning to Cambridge in January 2015 as Lecturer in Environmental History.
+Subsequently he worked at the University of East Anglia (2007-2014), first as a Reader in Early Modern History and then as Professor of Environmental History, before returning to Cambridge in January 2015 where he is Reader in Environmental History.
 Paul works on the environmental, economic and social history of early modern and modern Europe.
 His interests focus in particular upon the use of wood as a fundamental resource in pre-industrial society; the long-term history of energy use and its relationship with economic development, and environmental and social change; the history of prediction and modeling in thinking about the environment; and the development of institutions for regulating resources and welfare support.
 In 2008 he was awarded a Phillip Leverhulme Prize.
 Paul is Research Director for environmental and energy history at the Centre, where he also runs the Joint Centre project on Energy History.
 Recent books include Power to the People: Energy in Europe over the Last Five Centuries (with Astrid Kander and Paolo Malanima, 2014), The Future of Nature.
 Documents of Global Change (2013) and Nature's End: History and the Environment (2009).

 Centre for History and Economics,

 © 2017 Centre for History and Economics